Massless spinning fields on the Light-Front: quartic vertices and amplitudes: Acknowledgments

 \section{Acknowledgments}

 I am grateful to Evgeny Skvortsov for suggesting the project and for many insightful discussions, particularly for drawing my attention to the role of triangular inequalities for abelian vertices.
-I also thank Dmitry Ponomarev for his useful comments and for pointing out the relevance of both the $J^{z-}$ and $J^{\bar{z}-}$ quartic constraints.
+I would also like to thank Dmitry Ponomarev for pointing out the relevance of both the $J^{z-}$ and $J^{\bar{z}-}$ quartic constraints, as well as for many useful and insightful comments.
 I am further indebted to Dario Francia and Evgeny Skvortsov for encouraging me to provide more detailed explanations of the various tables.
+Finally, I would like to thank Dmitry Ponomarev once again for his valuable comments on the first version of this paper, and for pointing out the subtle distinction between abelian and non-abelian vertices.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation (grant agreement No 101002551).